alders/mythtv-stream-hls-dash/README.md

 is shown feature support varies.
 None of them provides the desired combination i.e. allowing one to manually select the desired video rendition and audio rendition[^19].
-Hopefully the players really do provide the best possible bitrate for the network "*automagically*".
+Hopefully the players really do provide the best possible bitrate for the network "*automatically*".

 **Table 3:** *Safari m3u8 player UI playlist support during Live Broadcasting (while encoding).*